retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

     </div>

+.. _negative_target:

 NegativeTarget
 ^^^^^^^^^^^^^^

+The idea of
+:py:meth:`NegativeTarget<retentioneering.data_processors_lib.negative_target.NegativeTarget>`
-The idea of ``NegativeTarget`` data processor is exactly the same as for ``PositiveTarget``, but applied to negative labels instead of positive.
+data processor is the same as ``PositiveTarget``, but applied to negative labels instead of positive ones.

 -  ``negative_target_events`` - list of "positive" ``events``
     (for instance, associated with some negative result of the user behavior)
--  ``func`` - this function accepts parent ``Eventstream`` as an argument and returns ``pandas.DataFrame``, containing only the lines of the events we would like to label as negative.
+-  ``func`` - this function accepts parent ``Eventstream`` as an argument and returns ``pandas.DataFrame``, which contains only the lines of the events we would like to label as negative.